netinvent/npbackup/README.md

   - Remote connectivity concurrency settings*
 - Per repo / group retention policies
   - Will also avoid wrong date data destruction via optional NTP queries
+- Housekeeping option which will perform check, forget and prune in one run
 - Comes with full exclusion lists for Linux and Windows
 - First class prometheus support
   - Restic results metric generation